kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

 What exactly happens here?
 Well, we are passing a `Control` object into our `emailForm`.
-As mentioned earlier, a `Control` corresponds to a form field, in our case we have an email input field, and here we are specifying its `Control` object.
-As with any object, it consists of key-value pairs, and here our new `Control` object has the key of `email` and value of an array with an empty string inside.
-A string inside the array is the default value for our form field.
-Since we don't want a default value, we are just passing in an empty string.
+As mentioned earlier, a `Control` corresponds to a form field.
+In our case we have an email input field, and here we are specifying its `Control` object.
+As with any object, it consists of key-value pairs, and here our new `Control` object has the key of `email` and value of an array.
+For now our array value contains just one element, an empty string.
+This first element in the array represents the default value for our field, and, since we don't want a default value, we are just passing in an empty string.

 That's great and all, but how can we map this to our HTML form in the template?
 There's only two things we need to do for that.